opencredo/neo4j-cluster/Readme.md

 * [node2](http://localhost:7475/browser/)
 * [node3](http://localhost:7476/browser/)

-Using `neo4j/opencredo` as user/password, please change the password after loging using:
+Using `neo4j/opencredo` as user/password, please change the password after logging in using:

 ```none
     :server change-password
 ```

-This project uses a compose file vs 3.x that requires docker engine: 1.13.0+, 17.04.0+.
+This project uses a Docker Compose file v 3.x that requires docker engine: 1.13.0+, 17.04.0+.

 Start your environment with: